310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
 Mhm, you have a pretty unique way of pacing the conversation!
-It’s super cute, there there! ♪
+It’s super cute, there, there! <em><th>(pat, pat)</th></em> ♪
 {% endbubble %}

 {% bubble Hajime %}
-Wah— Awawa…
+Hwah— Awawa…

 Ah!
 Being patted on the head made me remember what I wanted to say!
 Akehoshi-senpai talks about you a lot, Morisawa-senpai.

-He always says you’re irritating and annoying and… Ahhh, I’m sorry, he says things that are hard to say out loud…
+He always says you’re suffocating and annoying and… Ahhh, I’m sorry, he says things that are hard to say out loud…
 {% endbubble %}

 {% bubble Chiaki %}